 MEET THE LAKE CITY DANCE ARTS INSTRUCTORS

-Laurie Readout-Schmidt (Owner/Instructor) began dance studies at the age of eight in Wauchula, Florida.
+Laurie Readout-Schmidt (Owner/Instructor) began dance studies in Ballet, Tap, Jazz and Acro at the age of eight in Wauchula, Florida.
 She continued extensive ballet training in Winter Haven and was a member of the Central Florida Ballet Company.
 After graduating from high school, she established Studio One-Dance Arts in Avon Park.
 While attending Newberry College and completing a B.S. degree in Accounting, Laurie taught at the Carousel School of Dance in Newberry, South Carolina.
 During that time she performed in and choreographed various college and community productions.
 After moving to Lake City in l980, Laurie choreographed many productions for the community theater, FGC, CHS and community events.
 Laurie was selected Volunteer of the Year at Summers Elementary & Niblack Middle School and currently volunteers for the Math Superstar program at Summers Elementary.
 She also received the first Friend of the Arts award which was presented by the Lake City Arts Council.
 Laurie enjoys working with Dance Alive and the Santa Fe College dance program.
-She is a member of the IDEA dance association which encourages teachers to maintain traditional core principles in the dance industry while furthering their dance education.
 Laurie is very proud of her two children, Stacey & Brian.
 Laurie@lcdancearts.com

 Beverly Herget began dancing at the age of four in Homestead, Florida.
 Graduating from the University of Florida in 2008 with a Bachelor of Fine Arts in Dance, her dance training includes Ballet, Pointe, Modern, Tap, Jazz, Choreography, and African.
 Beverly has appeared in: “Quotations” under Alberto Alonso, sections of Paul Taylor’s “Esplanade,” Ric Rose’s Shadow Dance Theatre, Kelly Cawthon’s MOD Project “Vote,” Mohamed DaCosta “Agbedidi,” Neta Pulvamachers “Air,” and multiple student choreography shows.
 Beginning as a teaching assistant at age fourteen she continued to teach all styles of dance through school to present.
 Beverly also works at Cambridge Academy.
-She is married to Ben, an amazing physical therapist, and has two sons, Baron & Beckham.
+She is married to Ben, an amazing physical therapist, and has three children, Baron, Beckham, and Bella.

 Lisa Harris-Browning grew up at LCDA and has danced with us since the age of 4 thru high school graduation in 2010.
 She was a stand-out dancer in all of our performances including dance competitions, Praise in Motion, The Nutcracker, SRC clog team and various community events.
 She received her bachelor’s degree in Practical Theology with a minor in Evangelism from Southeastern University in the Spring of 2013.
-Lisa currently works at Summers Elementary, is the director of LCDA’s “Praise in Motion” team and is also co-leader of New Life Christian Fellowship’s young married adults life group.
-She is married to Josh and is “Mama” to their Husky, Shiloh.
+Lisa currently works at Westside Elementary and is the director of LCDA’s “Praise in Motion” team.
+She is married to Josh and they have a son, Colton.

 Violet Lindo has been dancing at LCDA since 2013.
 Her dance training includes Ballet, Pointe, Modern, Jazz and Hip Hop.
-Her senior solo last year as “Robot Girl” won the hearts of many of our students and encouraged them to want to dance.
+Her senior solo as “Robot Girl” won the hearts of many of our students and encouraged them to want to dance.
 She is excited to share her love of dance, especially Hip Hop, with our students.
-Violet is currently attending Florida Gateway College and will continue seeking a career in dance.
+Violet recently earned her EMT Certification and works for Century Ambulance Services.